tytydraco/yessleep/out/Im_Sure_Youve_Seen_the_Ads_DO_NOT_BUY_THE_PURPLE_TOOTHPASTE.md

 She violently rocked back and forth, never breaking her stare.
 Her chest moved up and down in such a way that something was trying to get out although I know it was only air trying to get in.
 The purple sludge came slowly rolling out of her nose.
 She lunged at me, grabbing my head tight in what was going to be our last hug, our last loving embrace.
 She tried to squeeze the help out of me, but there was none to be found.
 In my ear, I heard the faint whistle from her breathing silence itself.

 I pulled away, her face maroon, and stared into her eyes one last time.
 The tension in her body slowly gave as she laid on the floor in her brave moment of acceptance.
 We met eyes once more.
-She still with me.
-He body laid still except for an involuntary jerk every four seconds from the muscles in her chest unsuccessfully trying to find one more breath of oxygen.
+She was still with me.
+Her body laid still except for an involuntary jerk every four seconds from the muscles in her chest unsuccessfully trying to find one more breath of oxygen.

 I watched with deep regret as the small pupils in her eyes grew until she was no longer looking at me, but through me.
 I buried my head deep into her chest and soaked her shirt with my tears for I don’t know how long.
 She was gone.